-rsync-timeout

-An integer value specifying the number seconds an rsync command is allowed to run before it is being terminated.
+rsync-timeout An integer value specifying the number seconds an rsync command is allowed to run before it is being terminated.
 The default if the value is missing is 300 seconds.
-Set the value to 0 to turn the timeout off.

-disable-rrdp

-A boolean value that, if present and true, turns off the use of RRDP.
+disable-rrdp A boolean value that, if present and true, turns off the use of RRDP.